 My debut novel, Mitigating Circumstances, an environmental mystery set in Gulf Breeze, was published by Five Star/Cengage in January 2014.
 Kirkus called it "an enjoyable read with strong, likable women holding center stage."

-In 2018, I finished another novel, a family saga that's preoccupied me for decades, and I'm currently (early 2019) shopping it around.
-Shorter examples of my writing (poems, short stories, very short stories, extremely short stories, essays, blog posts, business writing, etc.) can be found scattered like hraka across the World Wide Web.
+In early 2019, I finished another novel, a family saga that's preoccupied me for decades, and I'm currently shopping it to publishers.
+Shorter examples of my writing (poems, short stories, very short stories, extremely short stories, essays, blog posts, business writing, etc.) can be found scattered around the World Wide Web.